eklem/search-index-cookbook/doc/reference/configuration.md

 }
 ```

-## A full batch and field configuration example
+## Configuration example
 !!
-More to come
+More to come.
+Should match query object example and document object example

 ```
   [